Running for weight loss: The do’s and don’ts of using a training plan to lose weight

 Do be present on your Run

 Headphones are a distraction.
-Yes, that might be exactly why you want to use them, but distractions are things to be removed from the path that leads towards your goals.
-Running for weight loss without music can bring new attention to things you may never have noticed if you were only running with noise.
-You’ll get great information about your running form if you can hear your feet hitting the ground.
+Yes, that might be precisely why you want to use them, but distractions are things to be removed from the path that leads towards your goals.
+Running for weight loss without music can bring new attention to things you may never have noticed if you only ran with noise.
+You’ll get great information about your running form if you hear your feet hitting the ground.
 Maybe one of your feet drags a little mid-stride.
-You’ll never know that if you always run with headphones, but the peace that comes from running without the distraction lets you learn more about how you’re running.
-You’ll also get the benefits of being able to focus on how you feel, and being able to focus on what you’re doing.
+You’ll never know that if you always run with headphones, but the peace from running without the distraction lets you learn more about how you’re running.
+You’ll also benefit from focusing on how you feel and what you’re doing.

 Do recover appropriately between runs for better weight loss